business-science/tidyquant/README.md

 Further Information
 -------------------

-The `tidyquant` package includes several vignettes to help the users get up to speed quickly:
+The `tidyquant` package includes several vignettes to help users get up to speed quickly:

 -   TQ00 - Introduction to `tidyquant`
 -   TQ01 - Core Functions in `tidyquant`